 We work with customers who have presented to Housing Solutions as being homeless.
 All referrals are via the Housing Solutions Service.

-The EHO workers work alongside Housing Solutions to find long term settled accommodation for EHO customers.
-The EHO workers go out and work with customers wherever they are living until a long term settled home is found, and then support customers to settle into their new accommodation.
+EHO workers work alongside Housing Solutions to find long term settled accommodation for EHO customers.
+They work with customers wherever they are living until a long term settled home is found, and then support customers to settle into their new accommodation.